Thomas-Hopkins/Python-FinalProject-Fall2018/README.md

 # Dependencies
 The graphing calculator portion of this project requires two dependencies for working with complex algebraic expressions.
-Alternatively, you may run it without the graphing calculator with args -nograph
+Alternatively, you may run it without the graphing calculator with argument --nograph

 **Numpy -** http://www.numpy.org/